Animal Profile

 Recommendations comments:: No children (under 13): Due to lunging and snapping when handled we recommend an adult only home.
 No Cats: Due to snapping, lunging, and hard barking towards cats, we recommend a home with no cats.
 No Dog Parks: Due to lunging towards other dogs we recommend no trips to the dog park.

-Potential challenges comments:: Basic Manners: Ash's previous owner states that he jump up often.
+Potential challenges comments:: Resource Guarding: Ash is obsvered to become tense, move away and vocalize with a toy in his possession.
+Nothing should ever be taken directly out of Ash's mouth, and any time something is removed they should be rewarded with a high value treat or toy.
+Please see handout on Resource Guarding.
+Basic Manners: Ash's previous owner states that he jump up often.
 It is recommended that default behaviors such as "Sit" and "Off" are reinforced to substitute any frustration and teach them to control their impulses instead of simply reacting; proper management is also advised.
 Force-free, reward-based training only is recommended.
 Please see handout on Basic Manners.
 Handling Sensitivity: Ash's previous owner states that he will lunge and snap when restrained.
 Positive reinforcement, reward based training should be used to pair touch with good things such as food rewards in order to teach Ash to be more comfortable with this.
 Please see handout on Handling and Touch Sensitivity.
 Anxiety: Ash's previous owner states that he has general anxiety.
 If Ash displays anxious behavior in their future home, we recommend puzzle toys, long walks, and giving them other things to focus on to alleviate their anxiety.
 Positive reinforcement, force-free training should be used.
 Please see handout on Generalized Anxiety.
 On Leash Reactivity: Ash's previous owner states that he will lunge towards cats, dogs, and small animals while on leash.
-Ash will need positive reinforcement, reward based training to teach them to look at you rather than dogs and other stimuli.
+Ash will need, reward based training to teach them to look at you rather than dogs and other stimuli.
 We recommend a front clip harness to help manage this behavior.
 Please see handout on On Leash Reactivity and Barrier Frustration.
 Leash Pulling: Ash's previous owner states that he will pull while on leash.
-It is recommended that they be walked on a front clip harness or head halter, which will help diminish their strength through leverage, and that they be trained using positive reinforcement, reward based training to not pull on leash.
+It is recommended that they be walked on a front clip harness or head halter, and that they be trained using positive reinforcement, reward based training to not pull on leash.
 Please see handout on Leash Manners.
-Arousal: Ash was obsvered to mount during intake.
+Arousal: During his previous stay in care Ash was obsvered to mount during intake.
 Positive reinforcement training should be used to teach Ash to remain calm during arousing situations.
 If they begin to escalate, people should pause the interaction, and create distance from the trigger.
 Pattern games such as 1-2-3 treat and the cue “mat” can be used to reinforce calm behaviors.
 Please see handout on Arousal.